rushatgabhane/Due-Diligence/README.md

  ![DD Home Page](./img/home.png)
 ## Concept

- DD - Due Diligence is a mobile application that enables users to learn about stocks and connecting with likeminded investors.
+ DD - Due Diligence is a mobile application that enables users to learn about stocks and connecting with likeminded investors by snapping pictures.

 **How Does it work?**